 1/2 large egg, for brushing

-Make dough: Sieve the flour, salt and baking soda into a large mixing bowl.
+Make dough: Sieve the flour, salt and baking powder into a large mixing bowl.
 Rub the cold grated butter into the flour mix until there are no lumps left and the texture of the mix resembles coarse meal.
 Then dump the rest of the ingredients in the dough and mix gently – just enough to combine all the ingredients.
 The dough should feel very soft, yet you must be able to scrape down the sides and bottom of your mixing bowl with the dough.
 Place on the coldest shelf of the fridge for 30 min at least (overnight, in the best-case scenario).

 Shape turnovers: Preheat the oven t0 200C/390F.
 Roll the dough into a neat log and with a bench crapper divide into 9 equal pieces.
 Flatten each piece into a 1 cm thick oval with your finger tips gently and place a big pinch of the crumbled cheese to the middle.
 Fold the dough over the cheese to make a neat half-circle.
 Press along the ends to ensure they are sealed well (else, the cheese will escape when baking).
 Place the ready turnover on a baking tray lined with the parchment paper.
 Proceed with the rest of the turnovers.
 Brush with the reserved egg and bake for 45 minutes.
 Cool down before serving.
 These cheese turnovers are best on the day they were baked.